whoozle/btanks/README-linux.txt

 	d) openal (and alut)
 	e) libvorbis and family

-4) you can add something like this in 'options.cache' file (located in trunk/ directory):
+4) you could add something like this in 'options.cache' file (located in trunk/ directory):

 CCFLAGS = ' -O -march=YOUR_CPU -mtune=YOUR_CPU  '